vectara/vectara-answer/README.md

 ## Configuration

 After the configuration process has created your `.env` file, you are free to make modifications to it to suit your development needs.

+These variables can be set in your `.env` file, which is created during the quickstart process.
+If you are [configuring your app manually](MANUAL_CONFIGURATION.md), these can be set in your `config.yaml` file.

 ### Search (required)